smapiot/piral/docs/tutorials/20-migrate-app.md

 Regarding the use of CSS in general: By default, Piral makes no restrictions on what you can put into your CSS from your pilets.
 As a result, two pilets may collide with each other in styling.
 Even worse, a pilet may destroy the global design of the app shell.

 Luckily, there are ways around this.
-The best practice here is to "namespace" our CSS, which is facilitated by usage of SASS or CSS-in-JS libraries.
+The best practice here is to "namespace" our CSS, which is facilitated by the usage of SASS or CSS-in-JS libraries.
 Pilets will need to give careful consideration to what "reset" or "normalization" libraries they're using, and micro frontends should decouple themselves from whatever CSS artifacts other pilets are exporting.

 ## Create React App into App Shell